GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql-for-wp/docs/general/about/en.md

-# About the Gato GraphQL for WordPress
+# About the Gato GraphQL plugin

 The Gato GraphQL for WordPress is open source software.